Thursday, June 13, 2019

 THE INTERPRETATION OF THE PAST IN ITS OWN CONTEXT.

-When Europeans first penetrated the country beyond the Appalachian Mountains, they found it covered with dense forests and presenting no evidence of ever having been cultivated, but here and there were hillocks (a hill or mound) of regular form, some of them of great size, usually occupying commanding positions on the highlands overlooking streams.
+When Europeans first penetrated the country beyond the Appalachian Mountains, they found it covered with dense forests and presented no evidence of ever having been cultivated.
+Still, here and there were hillocks (a hill or mound) of regular form, some of them of great size, usually occupying commanding positions on the highlands overlooking streams.
 Besides these hillocks, evidently the work of man, there were walls of great extent, some of them enclosing tracts of many acres, in several cases of more than 100 acres in area.
-Of these works, the Indians, at that time living in the country, could give no account whatsoever, or, but a very vague and unsatisfactory one and research have resulted only in theories and conjectures and these often of the wildest and most improbable character.
+Of these works, the Indians living in the country at that time could give no account whatsoever but a vague and unsatisfactory one.
+Research has resulted only in theories and conjectures, often of the wildest and most improbable character.

 One of the larger-sized mounds (Site 7) was found at the Sinnissippi Site in Sterling, Illinois.

 In Sterling, Whiteside County, Illinois, many mounds are found.
-On the high point southwest of Albany, three or four are placed, commanding a fine view of the Mississippi in both directions.
-(The Indians pronounced "Mississippi" as "Sinnissippi;" meaning "rocky waters.")
-They appear to contain only bones, and these crumble as soon as exhumed.
-In Fenton, on the slope overlooking the Rock River Bottom, were several.
+Three or four are placed on the high point southwest of Albany, commanding a fine view of the Mississippi in both directions.
+They appear to contain only bones, which crumble as soon as exhumed.
+Several were in Fenton, on the slope overlooking the Rock River Bottom.
 In Como, a number are found.
 Some of these have been examined (in the 1870s), and fragments of bone were discovered.
 In Carroll County, Mr. J.M.
 Williamson found a vast collection of flint chippings, the material of several varieties as if brought from different localities, which are believed to mark the site of an arrow and spearhead production.

-The articles found in mounds are of considerable variety, embracing arrow and spearheads, stone axes, shaped and pierced fragments of stone, intended either for ornament or as charms, earthenware coarse and unglazed, but usually ornamented with simple designs, earthen vessels of various sizes and forms, beads, etc. Some pieces of copper and other minerals foreign to the locality and evidently esteemed for their beauty and rarity have been obtained, and in a few instances, tablets of stone have been unearthed covered with hieroglyphic characters, [1] which seem from their grouping and arrangement to be designed as a sort of record.
+The articles found in mounds are of considerable variety, embracing arrow and spearheads, stone axes, shaped and pierced fragments of stone, intended either for ornament or as charms, earthenware coarse and unglazed but usually ornamented with simple designs, earthen vessels of various sizes and forms, beads, etc. Some pieces of copper and other minerals foreign to the locality and evidently esteemed for their beauty and rarity have been obtained.
+In a few instances, stone tablets have been unearthed and covered with hieroglyphic characters [1], which seem to be designed as a sort of record from their grouping and arrangement.

 Are all the mounds the same age?
 Certainly not.
-It would be like assuming that all of the buildings in Whiteside County were erected in the same year, then building ceased.
+Assuming that all of the buildings in Whiteside County were erected in the same year, then building ceased.

 Were the builders the ancestors of the present Indians?
-There is nothing to prove that they were not, and some facts go to show that they were.
+There is nothing to prove that they were not; some facts show they were.

-The flint implements, arrowheads, and spearheads, that have been discovered, are of various grades of workmanship, some highly finished, others rough and clumsy.
+The flint implements, arrowheads and spearheads that have been discovered are of various grades of workmanship, some highly finished and others rough and clumsy.
 The material differs from a fine semi-translucent horn stone to a dull oolitic chert of two or more shades of color.

 The beads are generally of bone or stone.
 They are of irregular forms, of various sizes and were probably worn for ornament.
 Circular and triangular pieces of stone pierced with one or more holes seem to have been intended for the same purpose but may have been used as amulets or charms.
 They do not appear to have been numerous.
-The pieces of copper found in these tombs were probably collected from the drift, but that at one time and for a considerable length of time it was mined on Lake Superior cannot be doubted, and it may have been an article of traffic among this people.
-Masses of it weighing several pounds have however been obtained in the drift of both the Illinois River and the Rock River.
+The pieces of copper found in these tombs were probably collected from the drift, but that at one time and for a considerable length of time, it was mined on Lake Superior cannot be doubted, and it may have been an article of traffic among these people.
+Masses of it weighing several pounds have, however, been obtained in the drift of the Illinois River and the Rock River.

 W.C.
 Holbrook, Esq., of Genesee, who has thoroughly investigated the labors of the mound builders in Whiteside County, presents his conclusions and observations as follows: